-The device contains a Configuration Register for configuring read accesses.
+The Am29BDD160 contains a Configuration Register for configuring read accesses.
 The Configuration Register is accessed by the Configuration Register Read and the Configuration Register Write commands.
 The Configuration Register does not occupy any addressable memory location, but rather, is accessed by the Configuration Register commands.
 The Configuration Register is readable any time, however, writing the Configuration Register is restricted to times when the Embedded Algorithm $^{\text{TM}}$ is not active.
 If the user attempts to write the Configuration Register while the Embedded Algorithm $^{\text{TM}}$ is active, the write operation is ignored and the contents of the Configuration Register remain unchanged.

 The Configuration Register is a 16 bit data field which is accessed by DQ15-DQ0.
+Data on DQ31-DQ16 is ignored during a write operation when WORD# = V{II} .
 During a read operation, DQ31-DQ16 returns all zeroes.
-Table 9 shows the Configuration Register.
-Also, Configuration Register reads operate the same as Autoselect command reads.
+Table 9 shows the Configuration Register, Also, Configuration Register reads operate the same as Autoselect command reads.
 When the command is issued, the bank address is latched along with the command.
 Reads operations to the bank that was specified during the Configuration Register read command return Configuration Register contents.
 Read operations to the other bank return flash memory data.
 Either bank address is permitted when writing the Configuration Register read command.

 Table 9.
-Configuration Register Definitions (Sheet I of 2)
+Configuration Register Definitions